 Because of the large job market, there are teaching agencies and a community of international teachers there for support.
 That being said, the cost of living can be very high in the cities, even though affordable rent is usually achievable.
 You may also find that China has an intense work schedule, so consider seeking employment that suits your schedule or allows you greater freedom.

 Public schools offer less support to the teachers through the application process, while private schools will outbid each other for the best teachers.
 That being said, the cost of living can be very high in the cities, even though affordable rent is usually achievable.
-You may also find that China has an intense work schedule, so consider seeking employment that suits your schedule, or allows you greater freedom.
+You may also find that China has an intense work schedule, so consider seeking employment that suits your schedule or allows you greater freedom.

 There are many world-class international schools in China, like the Beijing City International School, which are recognized on the global community for excellence.
 For example, the IDEATE program is prevalent in many Chinese international schools.
 Students and teachers from all over the world gather here to learn.
 Some are non-profit, while others are privately run.
-These schools provide sophisticated curriculum, and they are constantly providing excellent English teaching jobs in China with high salaries.
+These schools provide sophisticated curricula, and they are constantly providing excellent English teaching jobs in China with high salaries.

 With so many opportunities to teach ESL in China, you can even teach outside the traditional classroom.
 Many chains and companies provide opportunities for teachers looking for part-time and full-time work.
 You can even venture on your own and run an independent tutoring service with a good amount of success, especially if you’re experienced in travelling in China.
 If you like the independence of creating your own schedule and clientele, China is one of the best locations to find success.